Russell to face Pumas and first start for Dempsey

 Townsend, who had previously voiced concerns about Russell's "form and consistency", has praised his attitude following his recall.

-Prop Murphy Walker is in line for his second cap from the bench, having made his debut in the win against Fiji, with Jamie Bhatti and hooker George Turner providing the rest of the front row cover.
-Rory Sutherland has a knee injury.
+Prop Murphy Walker is in line for his second cap from the bench, having made his debut in the win two weeks ago against Fiji.

+Jamie Bhatti and hooker George Turner provide the rest of the front row cover with Ewan Ashman and WP Nel left out and Rory Sutherland ruled out with a knee injury.

 Glen Young, who made his Scotland debut against the Pumas in July, comes onto the bench in place of Jonny Gray while back row Andy Christie is also named among the replacements.